petitparser/java-petitparser/README.md

 ### Bazel

-Alternatively, if you'd like to use [Bazel](http://bazel.io/) checkout the repository as above, but then run:
+Alternatively, if you'd like to use [Bazel](http://bazel.io/), checkout the repository as above and run:

 ```bash
 bazel build --java_toolchain=//:java_toolchain //petitparser-core:core